Palo Alto Networks (NASDAQ:PANW) Releases FY 2022 Earnings Guidance

 Palo Alto Networks (NASDAQ:PANW – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $7.43-$7.46 for the period, compared to the consensus estimate of $7.29.
 The company issued revenue guidance of $5.48 billion-$5.50 billion, compared to the consensus revenue estimate of $5.46 billion.Palo Alto Networks also updated its Q4 2022 guidance to $2.26-$2.29 EPS.

+Palo Alto Networks (NASDAQ:PANW – Get Rating) last released its earnings results on Thursday, May 19th.
+The network technology company reported $1.79 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.68 by $0.11.
+Palo Alto Networks had a negative net margin of 7.54% and a negative return on equity of 54.57%.
+The firm had revenue of $1.39 billion during the quarter, compared to analyst estimates of $1.36 billion.
+During the same quarter last year, the business earned ($0.62) EPS.
+The business’s revenue was up 29.1% on a year-over-year basis.
+On average, equities analysts anticipate that Palo Alto Networks will post -1.29 EPS for the current year.

-In other Palo Alto Networks news, EVP Nir Zuk sold 12,000 shares of the company’s stock in a transaction that occurred on Friday, April 1st.
-The stock was sold at an average price of $616.26, for a total value of $7,395,120.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, EVP Lee Klarich sold 3,500 shares of the business’s stock in a transaction on Tuesday, May 10th.
-The shares were sold at an average price of $479.46, for a total transaction of $1,678,110.00.
-Following the sale, the executive vice president now directly owns 252,551 shares in the company, valued at $121,088,102.46.
+In other Palo Alto Networks news, CEO Nikesh Arora sold 25,250 shares of the firm’s stock in a transaction that occurred on Thursday, March 17th.
+The stock was sold at an average price of $552.67, for a total value of $13,954,917.50.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, Director Aparna Bawa sold 951 shares of the firm’s stock in a transaction that occurred on Wednesday, May 25th.
+The stock was sold at an average price of $501.56, for a total value of $476,983.56.
+Following the completion of the sale, the director now owns 1,899 shares of the company’s stock, valued at approximately $952,462.44.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 71,032 shares of company stock valued at $40,587,677.
-Company insiders own 2.20% of the company’s stock.
+In the last three months, insiders have sold 71,983 shares of company stock worth $41,064,660.
+2.20% of the stock is currently owned by insiders.

-Several hedge funds and other institutional investors have recently bought and sold shares of the company.
-Worth Asset Management LLC acquired a new stake in shares of Palo Alto Networks during the first quarter worth $26,000.
-Covestor Ltd raised its position in shares of Palo Alto Networks by 61.8% in the 1st quarter.
-Covestor Ltd now owns 55 shares of the network technology company’s stock valued at $35,000 after buying an additional 21 shares in the last quarter.
-High Net Worth Advisory Group LLC acquired a new position in Palo Alto Networks during the 1st quarter worth approximately $71,000.
-Centaurus Financial Inc. acquired a new position in Palo Alto Networks during the 1st quarter worth approximately $103,000.
-Finally, Parkside Financial Bank & Trust grew its holdings in Palo Alto Networks by 50.0% during the 1st quarter.
-Parkside Financial Bank & Trust now owns 171 shares of the network technology company’s stock worth $106,000 after acquiring an additional 57 shares during the last quarter.
-84.33% of the stock is owned by institutional investors.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Wall Street Access Asset Management LLC acquired a new stake in Palo Alto Networks in the first quarter valued at $240,000.
+Carolinas Wealth Consulting LLC lifted its position in shares of Palo Alto Networks by 53.2% during the first quarter.
+Carolinas Wealth Consulting LLC now owns 383 shares of the network technology company’s stock worth $238,000 after acquiring an additional 133 shares in the last quarter.
+Penserra Capital Management LLC lifted its position in shares of Palo Alto Networks by 23.9% during the fourth quarter.
+Penserra Capital Management LLC now owns 425 shares of the network technology company’s stock worth $236,000 after acquiring an additional 82 shares in the last quarter.
+HB Wealth Management LLC bought a new position in shares of Palo Alto Networks in the fourth quarter worth $225,000.
+Finally, West Family Investments Inc. bought a new position in Palo Alto Networks in the first quarter valued at $218,000.
+Hedge funds and other institutional investors own 84.33% of the company’s stock.

 About Palo Alto Networks (Get Rating)